 At the M.A. level, the Medical Track provides training in the theories, methods, and ethics of applied medical anthropology, and prepares students to conduct research, evaluation, and consulting in a variety of settings, including community-based organizations, county and state health departments, and non-governmental organizations.
 At the doctoral level, students receive more advanced training and research experience, and will be prepared for both academic and practicing positions.
-Students in both M.A. and Ph.D. programs may opt to enroll in the dual degree program in one of ten concentrations within Public Health, and/or simultaneously pursue a concentration in Biocultural Medical Anthropology, choosing elective courses from an approved list.
+Students in both M.A. and Ph.D. programs may apply for admission to the MPH program in the College of Public Health, to participate in the concurrent degree program and/or simultaneously pursue a concentration in Biocultural Medical Anthropology, choosing elective courses from an approved list in each case.